geokit/geokit-rails/README.markdown

 ## How to geocode an address

-1. configure your geocoder key(s) in environment.rb
+1. configure your geocoder key(s) in config/initializers/geokit_config.rb

-2. also in environment.rb, make sure that PROVIDER_ORDER reflects the geocoder(s).
+2. also in geokit_config.rb, make sure that PROVIDER_ORDER reflects the geocoder(s).
 If you only want to use one geocoder, there should be only one symbol in the array.
 For example:
     PROVIDER_ORDER=[:google]